Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Low-energy symmetry-based approach and topology, outlook sec:conclude

 This low-energy symmetry-based formalism is completely general and applicable to a multitude of other systems (as long as they allow for a well-defined low-energy limit).
 It has previously been applied to 2D chiral-symmetric semimetals~\cite{KharitonovLSM} and quantum anomalous Hall systems (Chern insulators) in the vicinity of the topological phase transition~\cite{KharitonovQAH}.
-Regarding superconductors, possible further extensions of the present work could be superconductors with more Fermi surfaces and/or in higher dimensions.
+Regarding superconductors, possible further extensions of the present work could be exploring the meaning and possible physical realizations of Andreev-reflection BCs for 1FS, extending the approach to higher dimensions.
 The low-energy model for two Fermi surfaces should, in particular, be useful for studying bound states in superconductors with magnetic interfaces or magnetic scatterers~\cite{Rouco1,Rouco2}.
-Exploring the meaning and possible physical realizations of Andreev-reflection BCs is also an interesting direction.